 National Association of College and University Business Officers — endowment data and financial strength indicators.

-Manual verification of no-loan policies, travel allowances, and need-meeting commitments from each institution.
+Manual verification of no-loan policies, acceptance rates, and need-meeting commitments from each institution.